saleor/saleor-docs/docs/api-reference.md

 <td valign="top">[<a href="#payment">Payment</a>]</td>
 <td>

-List of payments for the order
+List of payments for the order.

 </td>
 </tr>